-Take a look at this plant.
-Take a look at the fruit.
-If you had not seen
+Take a good look at this plant.
+Closely examine the fruit.
+If you had not

-the name at the top of the page, could you guess what it is?
-Observing the
+seen the name at the top of the page, could you guess what it is?
+Observing

-fruit, most people guess it is a (strange) variety of pumpkin.
-That's why
+the fruit, most people guess it is a (strange) variety of pumpkin.
+That's

 that it may be a foreign tomato, lending to the name "Mock Tomato".
 Few people